PetarBegovic1701/weather-app/README.md

 If no Geo data is available then an approximation is made using the users IP address together with the `https://json.geoiplookup.io` service.

 ## CORS
-A workaround for the https (Weather-app) to http (Openweathermap API) is made using `https://cors-anywhere.herokuapp.com`.
+A workaround for the https (Weather-app) to http (Openweathermap API) is made using a fork of `https://github.com/Rob--W/cors-anywhere` hosted on Heroku - `https://cors-me-first.herokuapp.com/`.

 ## Note
 The build size is over 1MB which is well above the optimization standard for an app of this size.
 The reason for is because the `Recharts` library has a dependency to `Lodash`, the entire `Lodash`.